 The Administrative Hearing process was established to give students an opportunity to have behavioral issues addressed in an expedited manner.
 Students are encouraged to consider the charges carefully.
 Decisions should be made freely and without pressure from members of the administration or judicial body.

-The Administrative Hearing process resolves incidents in which there is an alleged social violation of the Code of Conduct (non-academic) as described in the Student Handbook [PDF].
+The Administrative Hearing process resolves incidents in which there is an alleged social violation of the Code of Conduct (non-academic) as described in the Code of Conduct [PDF].

 Procedures for Administrative Hearings

 Students accused of a violation which qualifies for an Administrative Hearing will be informed in writing of possible violations of the Code of Conduct.
 A student may review an incident report alleging the student’s violation of University policies or regulations.
 The student will also be given information regarding the Student Advisor Program.

 During the Administrative Hearing, the accused student, as well as any witness(es), will have the opportunity to provide his/her account of the incident in question.
 All parties will also have an opportunity to ask and answer questions.
 The Administrative Process is a non-confrontational review of relevant information by the hearing officer.
 After a thorough review of the information, the hearing officer will make a decision.

 - a finding of “responsible” for the charge(s)

 - a finding of “responsible” for one or more, but not all, charge(s)